ecumike/alexandria/metrics/README.md

 ## Campaigns
 A `campaign` is the way a selected survey is setup and run for a selected project.
-Projects can have multiple campaigns; a feedback survey campaign, a VotE survey campaign, a survey campaign only for managers that gets mailed out once a quarter... whatever.
-Campaigns are the things that have "responses".
+Projects can have multiple campaigns; a feedback survey campaign, a NPS survey campaign, employee sat survey campaign.
+Campaigns are your surveys, and they have have responses.

 ## Quarterly reporting
 NPS and UMUX rely on a certain amount of margin of error.
 Too high and you could be falsely reporting a score that could easily or drastically change with more responses.
 This mostly relies on the quantity of responses, the more the better.
 Therefore, we calculate and report scores on a quarterly basis (as opposed to monthly) to ensure we get as many "good enough" scores as possible.
 To do this, a `quarterly snapshot` is created automatically for every project, for every year, for every quarter that project has a response for.
 This is the meat-and-potatoes of this whole gig.
-Calculations are done nightly on a cron script after all new responses are imported and stored in the quarterly snapshots.
+Calculations can be done nightly on a cron script you setup after all new responses are imported and stored in the quarterly snapshots.
 Things like response counts, NPS scores, margin of errors, meaningful score dates, the whole deal, are stored in fields.
 This allows us to have a super fast site and not have to calculate all these numbers on the fly on every page view.
-That's super inefficient, and database-driven sites 101.
+That's super inefficient.

 ## Nightly response imports and quarterly report calculations
-There is a cron script in the Blackops cron repo that hits Usabilla and BeeHeard every nite at 8p and 9p and pulls responses for every campaign.
+You can automate fetching responses from your survey service by setting up a basic Flask app file using APscheduler as a cron that hits your survey service API every nite pulls responses for each of your "active" campaigns.

-During the import script, LUX keeps track of which projects and which quarters we got responses for.
+During the import script, Alexandria keeps track of which projects and which quarters we got responses for.
 After all responses are imported, a series of calculation scripts are run:

 For each project:
  - Update each quarter snapshot we just received a response for (`updateQuarterSnapshot`).
 This will do a series of date setting and stats calculations (`calculateStats`).
 It will calculate new NPS, UMUX, and goal completion stats for that quarter for that project